Elbotir2008/Elbotir2008/README.md

 My language is
 Html, Css, Javascript Sass, Scss, Tailwindcss, Bootstrap, React-bootsrap, Material Css, React, Style-components, Next Js, Zustand, Rudux, Typescript, Redux Toolkit, Git

-If you need this language and you can write this language, please write my telegram account or github.
-Then we open github Team.
+If you need this language or you can write this language, write my telegram account.
+Then we open Team.